DavidVollmers/Ignis/docs/components/headlessUI/Disclosure.md

   - Ignis.Components.HeadlessUI.DisclosurePanel, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Disclosures are built using the `Disclosure`, `DisclosureButton` and `DisclosurePanel` components.

+The button will automatically open/close the panel when clicked, and all components will receive the appropriate aria-* related attributes like `aria-expanded` and `aria-controls`.

 ## Closing disclosures manually

 To close a disclosure manually when clicking a child of its panel, render that child as a `DisclosureButton`.
 You can